 How we do it

-The advantages of Arctic® apples go far beyond simply cosmetic value (though they have that, too!).
-Nonbrowning apples offer a higher quality eating experience, exceptional convenience, and much more…
+The advantages of Arctic® apples go far beyond simply cosmetic value.
+Nonbrowning apples offer a higher quality eating experience, exceptional convenience, and much more.

-Our science team silenced apples’ PPO genes using genes isolated from apples.
+Our science team silenced the apple’s PPO genes using genes isolated from apples.
 Arctic® apples produce less than 10 percent of the PPO of their conventional counterparts – not enough to allow apples to brown.

 To create nonbrowning Arctic® varieties, our low PPO-producing gene sequence – dubbed GEN-03 – is inserted into the parent cultivar’s DNA.
 A promoter and terminator gene sequence start and end that transformation process.
-It is a precise, targeted gene modification that silences the PPO enzyme but does not change any other aspect of the cultivar.
+It’s a precise, targeted gene modification that silences the PPO enzyme but doesn’t change any other aspect of the cultivar.

 With a little help from our friends

-Apples’ own genetic promoters and terminators are too weak to trigger this transformation, so the introduction of Arctic® apples’ nonbrowning trait requires assistance from proven biotechnology tools.
-A promoter derived from the cauliflower mosaic virus, CaMV, initiates the Arctic® apple transformation, while nopaline synthase terminates it; Agrobacterium tumefaciens aids the process.
+The apple’s own genetic promoters and terminators are too weak to trigger this transformation, so introduction of Arctic® apples’ nonbrowning trait requires assistance from proven biotechnology tools.
+A promoter derived from the cauliflower mosaic virus, CaMV, initiates the Arctic® apple transformation while nopaline synthase terminates it.
+Agrobacterium tumefaciens aids the process.